 Under FTC law, influencers have a legal obligation to clearly and conspicuously disclose their material connection to the products, services, brands and/or companies they promote in their social media feeds.
 But when does that legal obligation kick in and how does one satisfy it?

-TINA.org sifted through key FTC enforcement actions, presentations and publications — including the FTC’s Endorsement Guides: What People Are Asking and the FTC’s .com Disclosures: How to Make Effective Disclosures in Digital Advertising — to get the scoop on what the FTC requires.
+TINA.org sifted through key FTC enforcement actions, presentations and publications — including the FTC’s Disclosures 101 for Social Media Influencers, FTC’s Endorsement Guides: What People Are Asking, and the FTC’s .com Disclosures: How to Make Effective Disclosures in Digital Advertising — to get the scoop on what the FTC requires.

 1. When is a social media influencer “endorsing” a product (service, brand or company)?

 An influencer is deemed to be endorsing a product any time they post something about a product that the audience may think conveys their opinions or beliefs about the product, even if the company or brand didn’t direct the person to publish the post.
 Examples include:

 - Posting an image of a product (even without saying anything about it)

 - Tagging the company or brand (even without saying something specific about the company or brand)

 - Giving a shoutout to a product in the photo caption (even if the image does not feature or tag the product)

 - Liking, pinning, or other similar ways of showing you like a brand or product.

 Disclosure is only needed when there is a material connection between the influencer and the referenced product.
 Organic posts, where there is no material connection, do not need disclosures.